About the flooding claims

 The goal of these negotiations is to conclude fair and final settlements that will bring closure to these longstanding issues and foster reconciliation.
 The timely resolution of these claims through negotiation, balancing the rights and interests of all concerned, is in everyone’s best interest.

-Negotiated settlements will provide the First Nations with fair compensation to right past wrongs and honour outstanding obligations.
+Negotiated settlements will address the First Nations’ claims by providing financial compensation for past losses and damages due to flooding, and an arrangement to address continued flooding.
 They will also bring economic benefits and certainty to the First Nations and neighbouring communities, creating economic opportunities and potential new business partnerships in the region.

 The First Nations involved in these claims are: